 - The Assessment Process

-This is an introductory-intermediate level workshop intended for social service and health care professionals, teachers, social workers and anyone wanting to gain increased capacity in counseling skills.
+This is an introductory-intermediate level workshop intended for social service and health care professionals, counselors, social workers, support workers, and anyone wanting to gain increased capacity in counseling skills.